pinnacleapi/pinnacleapi-documentation/FAQ.md

 A few facts that can help:

-- We have different events for pregame and live, that can be distinguished  by `liveStatus`.
+- We have different events for pregame and live, that can be distinguished by liveStatus.
-- Parent events don't have `parentId` and are pre-game events (`liveStatus`=0 or `liveStatus`=2)
+- Parent events are pre-game events (liveStatus=0 or liveStatus=2) and don't have parentId set.
+- Live events (liveStatus=1) will always have parentId set.
-- In some cases, we may have more than one live event for the same actual event.
+- In some cases, we may have more than one event associated with the parent event.
+This happens if the events have different resultingUnit or if multiple events are required in order to offer alternative odds.
-- Live events (`liveStatus`=1) will always have `parentid` from the moment of creation.
-- Pre-game events will have `parentid` in most case.
-We take the best-effort approach, but due to various sources of the data, atm it's not possible to guarantee that `parentid` will always be set.
-- For pre-game events `parentId` may not be set right away when the event is created but it will be set before we price the event.
-- Known issue: For some pre-game events in North American leagues and ESports `parentid` may not be set.

  Example: